Cmeo97/MAIF/README.md

 Preprint: Cristian Meo and Pablo Lanillos (2021).
 "Multimodal VAE Active Inference Controller".
 Arxiv.

-*This work is under review
+*This work is under review. code TO BE RELEASED

 *This repository includes the code for the MAIF torque controller code and the tests with the 7DOF Panda robot.*